XanderLubbe/TaxMan/readme.md

 * Java
 * Gradle
 * Spring Boot
-* JPA
+* Hibernate (JPA)
 * H2
 * Swagger

-Swagger documentation can be found at the URL - `http://localhost:8080/swagger-ui/`.
+Swagger documentation can be found @ - `http://localhost:8080/swagger-ui/`.

-The H2 database console can be found at the URL - `localhost:8080/h2-console/`, the username is `sa` and the password is blank.
+The H2 database console can be found @ - `http://localhost:8080/h2-console/`, the username is `sa` and the password is blank.
 ***
 ## Some background
 As stated in the [introduction](#introduction), the API can be hit at two endpoints,